tobyjsullivan/fonts/FONTS.md

 For this reason, any OpenType font can be converted to a WOFF with relative ease (wrap and compress).

 ### WOFF2
+After the success of WOFF 1.0, the W3C introduced WOFF 2.0 with improved compression.[7]

+## SFNT (Spline Font)
+Since the introduction of TrueType in 1991, most fonts have used the same table-based file structure known as `sfnt` in some way.
+The `sfnt` file format consists of a binary header section followed by a series of concatenated tables (described in the header).
+TrueType, OpenType, and a PostScript-compatible font introduced by Apple (name yet to be discovered) all leverage this format exactly with the only meaningful variance being the specific information tables.
+The modern WOFF fonts (both 1.0 and 2.0) wrap any `sfnt` font in an envelope and apply compression.

+It's worth noting that the format inception doesn't stop there.
+The primary reason `sfnt` became so popular in the first place, and continues to be popular, is the unbounded flexibility of the tables - any data can be stored in a table.
+In fact, the PostScript-compatible `sfnt` font introduced by Apple simply took existing PostScript Type 1 fonts and stuffed them, verbatim, into a table tagged `post` so that it could be available for PostScript printers when needed.[9]
+Likewise, a later font format from Adobe called CFF is frequently put in a table called `CFF`.
+Eventually, the OpenType spec went so far as to define a `CFF2` table which contains the subset of the aforementioned `CFF` data which does not overlap with other, existing OpenType tables.[8]

 ## References